 Egocentric Video UnderstandingApply

-Computer, Electrical and Mathematical Sciences and Engineering
+Division - Computer, Electrical and Mathematical Sciences and Engineering

-Visual Computing Center
+Center Affiliation - Visual Computing Center

-Field of Study -
+Field of Study - Computer Vision; Machine Learning

 Desired Project Deliverables

-(iii) Improvement to retrieve ‘moments’ from past videos using a category, sentence or an object; (iv) Improvement to identify speaking faces in an egocentric video and summarize the speech.
+(i) Effective feature representations of egocentric videos that benefit downstream tasks of egocentric videos, such as episodic memory, future anticipation; (ii) Novel techniques to transfer/translate between egocentric videos and exocentric videos; (iii) Improvement to retrieve ‘moments’ from past videos using a category, sentence or an object; (iv) Improvement to identify speaking faces in an egocentric video and summarize the speech.